jonhanke/jonhanke.github.io/_posts/2015-10-25-Regularization-for-Regular-People.md

 ## Flavors of Regularization

 In the world of mathematical modelling, we usually have some data and we're trying to decide among possible ways of “best understanding" it from a certain perspective.
-The _perspective_ we use to understand the data is our given choice of mathematical model, and the way we have of _best understanding_ it is from this perspective what machine learning calls the “best fit" model.
+The _perspective_ we use to understand the data is our choice of mathematical model, and the way we have of _best understanding_ it is from this perspective what machine learning calls the “best fit" model.
 It's the best choice of how to undersand the data with this model.